slimphp/Slim-Website/docs/v3/objects/router.md

 })->add( new SharedMiddleware() );
 ```

-Note inside the group closure, `$this` is used instead of `$app`.
+Note inside the group closure, `$this` can be used instead of `$app`.
 Slim binds the closure to the application instance for you, just like it is the case with route callback binds with container instance.

 * inside group closure, `$this` is bound to the instance of `Slim\App`
 * inside route closure, `$this` is bound to the instance of `Slim\Container`